AckerlyXu/heima/articles/sql-database/sql-database-aad-authentication.md

 - Azure AD authentication uses contained database users to authenticate identities at the database level.
 - Azure AD supports token-based authentication for applications connecting to SQL Database.
 - Azure AD authentication supports ADFS (domain federation) or native user/password authentication for a local Azure Active Directory without domain synchronization.
 - Azure AD supports connections from SQL Server Management Studio that use Active Directory Universal Authentication, which includes Multi-Factor Authentication (MFA).
 MFA includes strong authentication with a range of easy verification options — phone call, text message, smart cards with pin, or mobile app notification.
-For more information, see [SSMS support for Azure AD MFA with SQL Database and SQL Data Warehouse](/documentation/articles/sql-database-ssms-mfa-authentication/).
+For more information, see [SSMS support for Azure AD MFA with SQL Database and SQL Data Warehouse](./sql-database-ssms-mfa-authentication.md).

 The configuration steps include the following procedures to configure and use Azure Active Directory authentication.

 1. Create and populate Azure AD.
 2. Ensure your database is in Azure SQL Database V12.
 (Not necessary for SQL Data Warehouse.)
 3. Optional: Associate or change the active directory that is currently associated with your Azure Subscription.
-4. Create an Azure Active Directory administrator for Azure SQL Server or [Azure SQL Data Warehouse](/home/features/sql-data-warehouse/).
+4. Create an Azure Active Directory administrator for Azure SQL Server or [Azure SQL Data Warehouse](https://www.azure.cn/home/features/sql-data-warehouse/).
 5. Configure your client computers.
 6. Create contained database users in your database mapped to Azure AD identities.
 7. Connect to your database by using Azure AD identities.

-> [AZURE.NOTE]
+> [!NOTE]
-> To learn how to create and populate Azure AD, and then configure Azure AD with Azure SQL Database and SQL Data Warehouse, see [Configure Azure AD with Azure SQL Database](/documentation/articles/sql-database-aad-authentication-configure/).
+> To learn how to create and populate Azure AD, and then configure Azure AD with Azure SQL Database and SQL Data Warehouse, see [Configure Azure AD with Azure SQL Database](./sql-database-aad-authentication-configure.md).
 >

 ## Trust architecture